xjtu-enre/ICSE2024_PyAnalyzer/README.md

 - You should create a Sourcetrail project file first to make sure sourcetrail run normally.
 - You should place these executable programs under the folder `records/`
 - You should place the `python_project_list.csv` under the folder `lists/

+## SourceCode

+This directory contains our tool's source code.

 ## Data